Friday, 12 January 2024

 Although a semblance of discipline remained within the 8th, the 7th Bengal Native Infantry were a ragged bunch.
 Stripping off their sepoy uniforms and joined together with local badmashes they were almost unrecognizable from their past glory days.

 The British garrison meanwhile had been following the Mutineers tracks for the last week after their unsuccessful defence of Dinapur.
 They knew the rebels were likely headed north to Delhi and catching them off guard was of the utmost importance.
-Anderson Ward has assembled more of the 34th and joined with some local Gurkha rifles and Sikhs from the Ferozepore regiment to carry out this task.
-Meanwhile "Major" Bernard Haycroft was gathering the remaining 7th Royal Fusiliers at the utmost haste to join Anderson at another date.
+Anderson Ward has assembled more of the 34th and joined with some local Gurkha rifles and Sikhs from the 4th Punjab regiment to carry out this task.
+Meanwhile "Major" Bernard Haycroft was gathering the remaining 7th Royal Fusiliers with the utmost haste to join Ward and his men at another date.

 As they marched into the outskirts of Ganghara on August the 2nd they finally found their foe, some were asleep, others drinking.
 They thought this would be easy...